StephaneDucasse/StephaneDucasse.github.io/site/books.md

 For the moment, I did not add the most recent books since you can find them at http://books.pharo.org/.

 If you like my free books
-- Buy them - Some are on https://www.amazon.com and https://www.decitre.fr
+- Buy them - Some are on https://www.amazon.com and https://www.decitre.fr/search?search=Stephane+Ducasse
 - Sponsor me :) (soon I will put back the paypal donate button)
 - Send some money to the pharo association https://association.pharo.org

 Thanks in advance.

-## Books
+## Some previous books

 <table width="95%" height="174">